Big Truck Organic

 We devote constant attention to Big Truck and think it might be the best organic espresso blend you can find.
-Coffee is a seasonal fresh produce and different producing countries have varied seasons and harvest periods.
-So, we strive to buy smaller lots in their prime to keep the blend as fresh as possible.
+Coffee is a fresh, seasonal product, and different producing countries have varied seasons and harvest periods.
+So we strive to buy smaller lots in their prime to keep the blend as fresh as possible.
 The ingredients of the blend change based upon seasonality, but you can bet the flavor profile for Big Truck remains the same year-round!

 Brew it like we do:

 - Kalita Wave, but any brewer will do!

 - Gooseneck Kettle w/ 200°F water

 - Timer (if your scale doesn't have one)

 18g dose, 33-38g yield, 24-30 seconds

 1g of coffee to 16g of water by weight or

 1 tablespoon of coffee to 3oz of water by volume